Why You Should Eat Beans For Dessert

 From pie to a topping for ice cream, beans are actually the best sweet treat.

-Here are all the places you might expect to find beans: on a Mexican plate lunch, covered in cheese and adjacent to enchiladas and rice; swimming in a pool of chili; or sweet-and-salty and piled on toast the way Brits and Aussies prefer in the AM.
+Here are all the places you might expect to find beans: on a Mexican plate lunch, covered in cheese and adjacent to saucy and smothered enchiladas and rice; swimming in a pool of chili; or sweet-and-salty and piled on toast the way Brits and Aussies prefer in the AM.
 But beans, more often than not, are overlooked for a meal they absolutely shine in: dessert.

-Growing up, I spent the majority of my weekends at the local Thai temple, where it was routine for me to buy a bowl of sticky mung bean pudding glazed with salted coconut milk to cap off my Thai lessons.
+I spent the majority of my weekends growing up at the local Thai temple, where it was routine for me to buy a bowl of sticky mung bean pudding glazed with salted coconut milk to cap off my Thai lessons.
 The dessert, called tau suan in Thai, is also served in Singapore and China, where it is occasionally used as a dip for Chinese crullers or speckled with crunchy water chestnuts.

 Mung beans are versatile, and present in a number of other Thai desserts.
 There’s luk chup, a mung bean confection shaped to look like traditional Thai fruits and vegetables and sealed in a shiny gelatin glaze.
 There’s also khanom mo kaeng tua, a baked mung bean custard comparable to flan that is topped with savory fried shallots.
 The yellow beans also find themselves in Vietnamese che bau mau, a parfait-like dessert layered with ice, coconut milk, pandan jelly, and another superstar in the world of dessert beans: red beans.